I got a new website :

 Sunday, June 30, 2013

 Four years ago I have completed a short film called "Humpty Dumpty is Scrambled".
 The idea was born in 2007(6 years ago) on a cold summer night, while I working as rough animator, in Halifax, NS.
 I would be lying if I said that I found it, in many ways it had found me.

 For some time I was trying to conceive a story where a main character would be familiar, yet not clearly understood.
 Most importantly the character had to die.
-Familiar - because it would make my job a lot easier when asked what I was working on."Humpty Dumpty, but new and exciting!" became my elevator speech.
+Familiar - because it would make my job a lot easier when I would be asked what I was working on."Humpty Dumpty, but new and exciting!
+Oh and its a musical!" became my elevator speech.
 Not clearly understood - because I could use the opportunity to try and overhaul what the audience assumes they know about the said character.
 Death and/or Sacrifice was key though.
-Death leads to loss, reflection and summary - and that is exactly what I wanted.
+Death leads to loss, reflection - and that is exactly what I wanted.
 Finding the combination of these three elements wasn't easy.
 And then, it came.

 It is hard to describe the excitement of working on this project and the frustration of trying to cram so much in into a 3 minute short.
 As much as I have tried, I was never able to fit the whole story I wanted to tell.
 Early in the beginning of production I decided to show only the last chapter in the story - when Humpty decides to climb the wall.
-With so much left out is it surprising that to this day this project haunts me.
-I have never stopped working on the project.
+With so much left out, this project still haunts me.
+I have never stopped working on it.
 Every year a make adjustments to the story and every year it's getting closer to being done.
 Which brings me to the scene in this post.
 Like some of the drawings which I have been posting in the last few years - these are the bits and pieces I hope to put together one day.
 This project has driven me to meet so many interesting people, travel and every single job since I graduated from college.
 I am its child as much as it is mine.